 If your inbox is like everyone else’s, you’ve undoubtedly received tons of emails with the subject line “We’re All in this Together.”
 Businesses are using the COVID pandemic as a time to blast emails to anyone who will listen.
 Maybe you’ve even sent one of your own; hopefully it was tactful.

-The emails did get one thing right: As cliche as it may sound, we are all in this together.
+The emails did get one thing right: As cliché as it may sound, we are all in this together.

 The feeling of uncertainty during COVID is everywhere.
 Not knowing how to proceed, and having little idea what the future may hold is a genuinely horrifying thing.
 Despite what your gut may be telling you, spending your day wrapped up in a blanket burrito is not the best use of your time.
 Now, more so than ever before, is the time to take action on behalf of your business.

 Businesses are finally getting around to doing things they couldn’t do normally, and so should you.
-Now is a perfect time for taking care of those backburner tasks, like writing that blog post you’ve been thinking of, or redoing your marketing funnel.
+Now is a perfect time for taking care of those back burner tasks, like writing that blog post you’ve been thinking of, or redoing your marketing funnel.

 Most people are currently substituting social interaction with digital, which means that content creation is a tremendous strategy right now.
-In fact, by the end of March, internet usage was already up 70%
+In fact, by the end of March, internet usage was already up 70%.

 Even if you are not “open for business,” you should still be nurturing and building your audience.
 As any social media guru knows, pageviews and Facebook likes don’t always equate to an increase in sales—but they will bring an increase in brand recognition, which is a great thing to focus on right now.